ivanklak/theory/CSS_theory.md

 - aims at providing a more efficient way to lay out, align and distribute space among items in a container.

-The main idea behind the flex layout is to give the container the ability to alter its items’ width/height to best fill the available space. **A flex container expands items to fill available free space or shrinks them to prevent overflow.**
+The main idea behind the flex layout is to give the container the ability to change its items width/height to best fill the available space. **A flex container expands items to fill available free space or shrinks them to prevent overflow.**

 <img width="561" alt="Снимок экрана 2022-03-24 в 15 49 30" src="https://user-images.githubusercontent.com/57959373/159910270-7845c6ec-3144-4d62-a1bd-d55a056f3566.png">